In 2012 I produced 3 shows within 4 months - and they were big ones:

 If you want to donate to CLICK Arts Foundation , please visit: https://www.clickartsfoundation.org.uk/howtosupport.html

-Dr Audrey Tang is a chartered psychologist and award-winning business author.
+Dr Audrey Tang is a chartered psychologist and award-winning business author and charity founder.
 She runs Wellbeing Media Studio, hosts Mental Health Matters on e360tv, and produces Skits and Quibbles: the arts and wellness show - giving upcoming performers the chance to shine - on the same network via her studio.
-She delivers training and keynotes in the area of wellbeing in leadership and organisations, and shimmies her stuff on the dance floor every Wednesday teaching Burlesque.
+As a performance coach, she delivers training and keynotes in the areas of Public Speaking, Wellbeing in Leadership and organisations, Team co-hesion, and shimmies her stuff on the dance floor every Wednesday teaching Burlesque.